Napping: Medicine for the Weary

 Now you know what a nap can do for you.
 Find out the best way to make it happen.

 The experts offer the following tips for incorporating naps into your life:

 - Give yourself permission to nap.
 Do not feel guilty.

 - Remember all the performance, mood, and health benefits you gain by taking a nap.

-- Avoid caffeine after your first morning cup of coffee.
+- Avoid caffeine after your morning coffee.

 - Go to a cool, dark, quiet space.
 You better your chances of falling asleep and waking up faster.